briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-1. _(A)_ Any term used in this Chapter that is not otherwise defined in this Chapter has the same meaning as when used in a comparable context in laws of the United States relating to federal income taxation or in [Title LVII][ORC Title 57] of the Ohio R.C., unless a different meaning is clearly required.
-If a term used in this Chapter that is not otherwise defined in this Chapter is used in a comparable context in both the laws of the United States relating to federal income tax and in [Title LVII][ORC Title 57] of the Ohio R.C. and the use is not consistent, then the use of the term in the laws of the United States relating to federal income tax shall control over the use of the term in [Title LVII][ORC Title 57] of the Ohio R.C.
+1. _(A)_ Any term used in this Chapter that is not otherwise defined in this Chapter has the same meaning as when used in a comparable context in laws of the United States relating to federal income taxation or in [Title LVII][ORC 57] of the Ohio R.C., unless a different meaning is clearly required.
+If a term used in this Chapter that is not otherwise defined in this Chapter is used in a comparable context in both the laws of the United States relating to federal income tax and in [Title LVII][ORC 57] of the Ohio R.C. and the use is not consistent, then the use of the term in the laws of the United States relating to federal income tax shall control over the use of the term in [Title LVII][ORC 57] of the Ohio R.C.

 2. _(B)_ The singular shall include the plural, and the masculine shall include the feminine and the gender-neutral.